 Sheila Fitzgerald / Shutterstock.com

 OK, so some people loooove clipping coupons.
 They relish the idea of three hours on Sunday spent scanning ads and finding deals.
-For them, coupons are a hobby, and that’s perfectly fine.
 For everyone else, it’s time-sucking drudgery.

 Here’s a pro tip: Forget coupons, and buy the store brand instead.
-The days of mega-deals found at the height of the couponing craze are gone.
-Sure, some are still available, but for those of you looking for a lazy way to save, going generic is practically as good.
-No, won’t get the same high as when you walk out with a receipt that says you saved 50 percent, but the bottom line will likely be the same.
+The days of mega-deals found at the height of the couponing craze are largely gone.
+For those of you looking for a lazy way to save, going generic is practically as good.

 Pay less online without even trying